The $\omega$-categorification of Algebraic Theories: Cartesian-Duoidal Enriched Categories

-Duoidal categories, together with all of the duoidal functors between, them form a category which we shall here denote $\Duoidal$.
-It is possible to enrich over objects in this category via the following construction.
+It is straightforward to define what a lax-duoidal functor between duoidal categories must be.
+We then get that duoidal categories, together with all of the lax-duoidal functors between them, form a category which we shall here denote $\Duoidal$.
+As Batanin and Markl point out, it is possible to enrich over objects in this category via the following construction.

-\begin{definition} A \textit{category enriched over a duoidal category} $(\mathcal{D}, \otimes, I, \odot, U, \delta, \phi, \theta, \boxplus)$, or simply a $\mathcal{D}$-category, is an enriched category with respect to the monoidal structure $(\mathcal{D}, \otimes, I)$.
-A $\mathcal{D}$\textit{-functor} is an enriched functor between two $\mathcal{D}$-categories which is enriched with respect to the same monoidal structure $(\mathcal{D}, \otimes, I)$.
-A $\mathcal{D}$\textit{-transformation} is an enriched natural transformation between two $\mathcal{D}$-functors. \end{definition}
+\begin{definition} A \emph{category enriched over a duoidal category} $(\mathcal{D}, \otimes, I, \odot, U, \delta, \phi, \theta, \boxplus)$, or simply a $\mathcal{D}$-category, is an enriched category with respect to the monoidal structure $(\mathcal{D}, \otimes, I)$.
+A $\mathcal{D}$\emph{-functor} is an enriched functor between two $\mathcal{D}$-categories which is enriched with respect to the same monoidal structure $(\mathcal{D}, \otimes, I)$.
+A $\mathcal{D}$\emph{-transformation} is an enriched natural transformation between two $\mathcal{D}$-functors. \end{definition}

 Note that these enriched categories do not initially appear to use the second monoidal structure.
-This second product will however become manifest when looking at the category of categories enriched over a fixed duoidal category.
-Let us first explicitly unpack the definition of a duoidally enriched category.
+This second product will however become manifest when looking at the category of categories enriched over a fixed duoidal category $\mathcal{D}$.
+All such $\mathcal{D}$-categories and $\mathcal{D}$-functors between them form a category, which we shall here denote $\mathcal{D}\Cat$.
+Here the second monoidal product from the duoidal structure on $\mathcal{D}$ induces a monoidal structure on $\mathcal{D}\Cat$.
+The tensor product